-As regard to the actuator in this paper, the liquid inside is acetone, with boiling point 56.2°C (phase transition in SMA devices is around 50°C) and the diaphragm has been implemented with latex.
-Although these choices allow us to show a display with a resolution similar to other reported proposals and preliminary experimental results point to the feasibility of the proposal, both the display and actuator are far to be optimized.
-Special care has to be taken to reduce leakage, which is large in this prototype because latex is permeable to acetone, thus flexible plastic diaphragms will replace the latex ones in future displays.
-In summary, tough task of modeling and looking for other materials is going to be done once the idea has worked well enough in this first prototype.
+With regard to the actuator in this paper, its shape and size are shown in Fig. 1, the liquid inside is acetone, with boiling point at 56.2°C, or methanol, with boiling point at 65°C (phase transition in SMA devices is around 50°C) and the diaphragm has been implemented with a 150μm thick latex membrane, although it is stretched and so the ending thickness is lower.
+Although these choices allow us to show a display with a resolution similar to other reported proposals and preliminary experimental results point to the feasibility of the approach, both the display and actuator are not optimized yet.
+Special care has to be taken to reduce leakage, which is large in this prototype because of the latex permeability and faults in the sealing mechanism.
+Specifically, flexible plastic diaphragms can replace the latex ones in future displays and microchannels in PCB technology [15] could provide a way to refill the cavities.